UMC 16x5/2x5 / N38

 - They have very high magnetic induction on the surface of the magnet,

-- Thanks to the flexibility in shaping and the ability to adapt to specific requirements – neodymium magnets can be produced in a wide range of shapes and sizes, which expands the range of their possible uses.
+- Due to the option of accurate forming and adaptation to individual needs – neodymium magnets can be produced in a wide range of shapes and sizes, which enhances their versatility in applications.

 Disadvantages of neodymium magnets:

-- They are prone to breaking as they are extremely fragile when subjected to a strong impact.
-If the magnets are exposed to impacts, we recommend using magnets in a protective case.
+- They can break as they are extremely fragile when subjected to a strong impact.
+If the magnets are exposed to impacts, it is suggested using magnets in a metal holder.
 The steel housing in the form of a holder protects the magnet from impacts and simultaneously increases its overall strength,

-- Magnets lose their power due to exposure to high temperatures.
+- Magnets lose their strength due to exposure to high temperatures.
 In most cases, when the temperature exceeds 80°C, these magnets experience permanent reduction in strength (although it is worth noting that this is dependent on the form and size of the magnet).
 To avoid this problem, we offer special magnets marked with the [AH] symbol, which exhibit high temperature resistance.
 They can operate even at temperatures as high as 230°C or more,

-- Due to their susceptibility to corrosion in a humid environment, we recommend using waterproof magnets made of rubber, plastic, or other moisture-resistant materials when using them outdoors,
+- Magnets exposed to a humid environment can corrode.
+Therefore, when using them outdoors, we suggest using waterproof magnets made of rubber, plastic, or other moisture-resistant materials,

 - The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet